Mutual Securities

 Kurta Law is investigating recommendations by Mutual Securities (CRD#: 13092) brokers.
 Mutual Securities is a broker-dealer with headquarters in Camarillo, California.

-- Mutual Securities receives compensation through revenue sharing agreements with the managers or sponsors of certain investments and through other agreements that incentivize the firm to recommend these investments.
+Mutual Securities receives compensation through revenue-sharing agreements with the managers or sponsors of certain investments and through other agreements that incentivize the firm to recommend these investments.
+The firm also receives compensation from its clearing firm through your account fees or your account balance.

 Broker-Dealer Services